 So those are my 15 questions to ask a potential wedding photographer before booking them!
 If you have additional questions, I always encourage my potential clients to write them down before we meet– it’s so easy to forget things once you start chatting!
 And remember, your wedding photographer has likely heard it all, don’t worry about asking too many questions or saying the wrong thing, we want to get to know you just as much as you want to know us!
 It’s important that we’re a perfect fit, so ask away!

 I hope you enjoyed my list of questions to ask your wedding photographer!
-Leah Goetzel Photography is a Dallas based wedding photographer capturing fun, authentic and bold weddings and elopements!
-If you are interested in booking her in the Dallas, Austin, or Colorado area we’d love to hear from you!
+Leah Goetzel Photography is a Denver based wedding photographer capturing fun, authentic and bold weddings and elopements!
+If you are interested in booking her in the Colorado or Texas area we’d love to hear from you!
 Send us a message here!